FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 There is also more logging.

-It is advisable to use this mode during development to find errors quickly and easily.
+It is advisable to use this mode during development to find errors quickly.

 _Live mode_ is the default setting.
 It will catch errors and skip to the next operation in order to keep the application running without becoming unusable.